JuliaBooks/Books.jl/docs/contents/demo.md

 """)
 ```

-Here, the `M` can be a bit confusing.
+Here, the `M` can be a bit confusing for readers.
 If this is a problem, you can export the method `hello` to avoid it.
 If you are really sure, you can export all symbols in your module with something like [this](https://discourse.julialang.org/t/exportall/4970/16).